jvillalobos22/jvillalobos22/README.md

 ### Hi there 👋 I’m Juan
+- 👨🏽‍ I'm a software developer focused on building web applications using React and Node.
 - 👀 I’m interested in Music, Football, Golf and creating "Juan"derful web experiences!
 - 🌱 I’m currently learning how to use GraphQL alongside Node and React, how to build chatbots and a little bit on Solidity programming for blockchains.
 - 💞️ I’m looking to collaborate on front end tools in the React ecosystem.